-Solutions such as tax pooling can also be used to ease taxpayer concerns and the resulting exposure to use of money interest.
+You can also use solutions such as tax pooling to manage tax and limit exposure to penalties and use of money interest.

-For more information about tax pooling and your exposure to tax penalties, give us a call.
-For more information about tax penalties refer to the IRD's Obligations, Interest & Penalties Guide
+For more information about managing tax, give us a call.
+For more information about tax penalties refer to Inland Revenue's Penalties and interest guide.

 Inland Revenue administer the Working for Families tax credits, however taxpayers who receive an income-tested benefit will receive payments from Work and Income.

-For more information just give us a call or visit the IRD website.
+For more information just give us a call or visit the Inland Revenue website.